 I was most excited about The Question #1 coming up in the Convergence stew of the DC Universe.
 Issue #1 was solid and we see Renee Montoya looking comfortingly familiar and without the "Mark of Cain" on her forehead.
-Good deal. … Continue reading Convergence: The Question #1
+Good deal.
+Greg Rucka did an interview with the good folks of comicbook.com.
+One question (lol, smh) … Continue reading Convergence: The Question #1

 This is a Marvel NOW! title and Ms. Marvel is now Kamala Khan, a teenage girl who is also Pakistani-American.
 Kamala is the first Muslim character to headline her own comic at Marvel.
 The religion and heritage of the new heroine in this title caused a tizzy, but Marvel and the creative team didn’t just … Continue reading Ms. Marvel, G. Willow Wilson and Adrian Alphona

 As a #WonderWoman fan I avoided this title.
 When I went to pick up comics in the DC section at FirstAid Comics, I tried to avoid looking in the area I knew it was in.
 I assumed it would at best disappoint me and at worse, upset me like Batwoman after issue #24.
 One of … Continue reading POWER COUPLE

 Rocket Girl is a comic that is seriously underrated and bound to be one of the great ones.
 It is still in its infancy and it leaves its readers hungry for more.
 Volume 1, Times Squared, collects issues 1-5 and it is one impressive and promising start.
 I don't think I have ever smiled so … Continue reading Rocket Girl vol. 1

 This is a re-print from Image Comics and one of the first things you will notice about this graphic novel is that the art is done by Charlie Adlard (@CharlieAdlard) , artist of The Walking Dead, and that the technique of the art is a high-end style charcoal/chalk on grey paper.
 Adlard's art "style" is … Continue reading WHITE DEATH

 Kevin Wada's cover art is incredible.
 The interiors and story arc were a bit powder puff in the first 4 issues, but still great.
-Ron Wimberly’s unapologetic and in-your-face angles take over in issue #5, but the story also picks … Continue reading She-Hulk vol. 1
+Ron Wimberly’s unapologetic and in-your-face angles take over in issue #5, but the story also picks up and Wimberly’s frames keep up nicely.
+Jennifer Walters frequently has some pretty awesome friends … Continue reading She-Hulk vol. 1